NREL/H2Integrate/.github/ISSUE_TEMPLATE/bug_report.md

    print(a + b)
    ```
 3. Please be as thorough as possible when describing what went wrong, and what was expected from a
    correct solution.
-This might look different depending on the nature of the bug, but more
+The amount of information required to describe the bug may differ, but more
-   information is always best to ensure you receive the help you need.
+   information is always helpful to ensure you receive the help you need.
 -->

 # Add meaningful title here